The LLM in Paris is an innovative Master of Laws programme, which is taught in English by Queen Mary academics with prestigious visiting lecturers.

 View the LLM in Paris module descriptions

 If you are a student of the Paris Bar School (EFB) you may complete the taught element of your studies within the Spring Term for validation as part of your training (PPI) from January to June.
 You are required to sit the relevant exams in July and remain a registered student, submitting your dissertations towards the end of the year in which you enrolled.
-In this way, you can complete your LLM in parallel with your Bar School commitments.
+In this way, you can complete an LLM in International Business Law parallel with your Bar School commitments.

 Induction and choosing your modules